-We are often asked about the health benefits of grass fed lamb and goat meat.
+We are often asked about the health benefits of grass fed lamb and grass fed goat meat.
 One of the resources we find useful is the Eat Wildwebsite.
 This is a great source for research-based information on the benefits of not only grass fed lamb and goat meat but of eggs and dairy products.

 Higher in beta-carotene: Grass fed ruminants such as lamb and goat may have 7 times the concentration of beta-carotene (precursor of Vitamin A) than grain-fed.
 Vitamin A is important for many body functions including vision, bone growth, cell division, and immune function.

 Higher in vitamin E (alpha-tocopherol): Grass fed ruminants may have 4 times the vitamin E than grain-fed.
 Vitamin E has been associated with a lower risk of heart disease and cancer.